-- Country of destination: Germany and Belgium
+- Country of destination: Germany, Belgium, and France

 - Country of origin: Egypt, Morocco, and Tunisia

 - Sectors: Tourism and Hospitality

 - Skill level: Mid-level and high-level

 - Timeline: 2019 - 2023